-The Examined Run, Coming 2023:
+The Examined Run, Oxford University Press (2024)

-I am writing my first book with Oxford University Press.
+My first book was released with Oxford University Press in March 2024.
 It is entitled The Examined Run.
 I argue that virtue ethics provides a vocabulary for athletes to better understand their own formation in sport, and assists them in developing a vision of what a rich athletic life can look like.
-The book is a cross-over text, targeting both thoughtful endurance athletes and students in introductory-level college courses, such as Ethics, Introduction to Philosophy, and Philosophy of Sport.
+I write about suffering, happiness, emotions, what it means to compete well, and how to learn from excellent people.

 A Case for Shame in Character Education (2023).
 Studies in Philosophy and Education 42: 283-302.

 Variations in Virtue Phenomenology.
 (2022).
 Journal of Value Inquiry.
-Forthcoming.
-Accepted 4 November 2022.

 Virtue Developmental Considerations of Mindfulness.
 (2022) Journal of Moral Education.
 51(4): 573-588.